Migas77/eShop_AS_108287/README.md

     await self.page.wait_for_load_state("networkidle")
 ```

-The implementation actively logs in as the corresponding users, adds a random number of random products to the cart and performs the checkout by filling in with random people's information present on file [people.json](https://github.com/Migas77/eShop_AS_108287/blob/main/load-generator/people.json).
+The implementation actively logs in as the corresponding users, adds a random number of random products to the cart and performs the checkout by filling in with random people information present on file [people.json](https://github.com/Migas77/eShop_AS_108287/blob/main/load-generator/people.json).

 ## Gen ai Tools